 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย తెలుగు Polski Français Bahasa Melayu Hrvatski Deutsch Dansk فارسی हिन्दी Suomi Magyar 日本語 עברית Română Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська

-Uttar Pradesh (/ˌʊtər prəˈdɛʃ/; IAST: Uttar Pradeś [ˈʊtːəɾ pɾəˈdeːʃ] (listen)) is a state in northern India.
-With roughly 200 million inhabitants, it is the most populous state in India as well as the most populous country subdivision in the world.
-It was created on 1 April 1937 as the United Provinces of Agra and Oudh during British rule, and was renamed Uttar Pradesh in 1950.
-The state is divided into 18 divisions and 75 districts with the capital being Lucknow.
-The main ethnic group is the Hindavi people, forming the demographic plurality.
-On 9 November 2000, a new state, Uttarakhand, was carved out from the state's Himalayan hill region.
-The two major rivers of the state, the Ganga and Yamuna, join at Allahabad (Prayagraj) and then flow as the Ganga further east.
-Hindi is the most widely spoken language and is also the official language of the state, along with Urdu.
+Uttar Pradesh (Hindi: [ˈʊtːəɾ pɾəˈdeːʃ] (listen); translation: "Northern Province") is a state in northern India.
+With roughly 200 million inhabitants, it is the most-populous state in India as well as the most-populous country subdivision in the world.
+It was created on 1 April 1937 as the United Provinces of Agra and Oudh during British rule, and was renamed Uttar Pradesh in 1950, giving it the acronym UP.
+The state is divided into 18 divisions and 75 districts, with the capital being Lucknow.
+On 9 November 2000, a new state, Uttarakhand, was carved from the state's Himalayan hill region.
+The two major rivers of the state, the Ganges and Yamuna, join at Triveni Sangam in Allahabad and flow further east as Ganges.
+Other prominent rivers are Gomti and Saryu.
+The forest cover in the state is 6.09% of the state's geographical area.